Skip to Main Content

 Frequently Asked Questions

-As part of Meridian’s mission to transform the health of the community, one person at a time, we want to ensure our providers have the right resources and support to provide the highest quality of care with dignity and respect for all individuals regardless of who they are and where they come from.
+As part of Meridian’s mission to transform the health of the community, one person at a time, we want to ensure our providers have the right resources and support to provide the highest quality care with dignity and respect for all individuals regardless of who they are and where they come from.

 Yes, there are two fees:

-- An annual application fee (if a hospital applies mid-year, the application fee is prorated the first year; then the full fee is billed in January every subsequent year)
+1. An annual application fee (if a hospital applies mid-year, the application fee is prorated the first year; then the full fee is billed in January every subsequent year).

-Hospitals are eligible to request reimbursements for the annual and on-site survey fee:
+Hospitals are eligible to request reimbursements for the annual and onsite survey fee:

-- Hospitals assessed a prorated annual fee due to the timing of their application may be eligible to request partial reimbursement for the following year’s annual fee if they obtain certification.
+3. Hospitals assessed a prorated annual fee due to the timing of their application may be eligible to request partial reimbursement for the following year’s annual fee if they obtain certification.

-The Joint Commission has a dedicated staff member to help each hospital with the process.
+Joint Commission has a dedicated staff member to help each hospital with the process.
 Contact certification@jointcommission.org.

-Hospitals must reach out to their Meridian Provider Relations representative to request reimbursement after: (1) submitting the application and paying the annual fee, and (2) after successfully completing the certification process (on-site survey).
+Hospitals must reach out to their Meridian Provider Relations representative to request reimbursement after: (1) submitting the application and paying the annual fee, and (2) after successfully completing the certification process (onsite survey).

 Our incentive program will run from January 1, 2024, to December 31, 2025.